SEI-R-6-21/u1_installations/README.md

 code .
 ```

-This should open a new VSCode window.
+This command should open a new VSCode window.

-If the above does not work, open VSCode manually from your Applications folder.
+#### If the `code .` command does not work for you...

+Open VSCode manually from your Applications folder.

 Once a VSCode window opens, press and hold <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd> to open the _command palette_.
 In the command palette, type in `path` and choose the option: